tipt0p/SparseBayesianRNN/README.md

 # Citation

-If you found this code useful please cite our paper:
+If you found this code useful please cite one of our papers:
 ```
 @InProceedings{SparseBayesianRNN,
   author = 	"Chirkova, Nadezhda and Lobacheva, Ekaterina and Vetrov, Dmitry",